Parthipan-Natkunam/Parthipan-Natkunam.github.io/README.md

 # Parthipan-Natkunam.github.io
 My portfolio website
-This repo will hold the code for my portfolio website.
+This repo is for my personal website which is in the process of migration.